What Is Paediatric Hip Pain?

 - Scoliosis and limb length difference

-Due to the serious nature of many of the underlying causes, it is recommended that your child be assessed by a podiatrist as soon as possible.
-This is to ensure that an accurate diagnosis is obtained to allow for the most appropriate treatment.
+Due to the serious nature of many of the underlying causes of hip pain in children, it is recommended to have your child assessed by a specialist as soon as possible.
+This is to ensure that your child receives an accurate diagnosis as soon as possible and you will be able to take action early if the condition turns out to be something more sinister.

 What Can A Podiatrist Do For My Child’s Hip Pain?